craftingcity/The-Known-World/Game Notes/Mechanics/Homebrew Systems/Lore/Custom Cultures.md

 ## Noble Thief
-You have spent your life before adventure roaming [[The Deserts of Tetrimoc]], stealing from water-merchants and travelers who can afford it alongside bands of like-minds.
+You have spent your life before adventure roaming [[The Deserts of Tetrimoc]], stealing from water-merchants and the few travelers who could afford it alongside bands of like-minds.
 You do what you must for your kin to survive.

 You gain +2 to your *Dexterity Score* and +1 to your *Charisma Score*.
 You are proficient in the *Stealth* and *Survival* Skills.
 You know [[Desertspeech (language)]], and your choice of one of the following;
 - [[Golopak (language)]]